3DCoded/3MS/docs/instructions/hardware-assembly.md

     .bcir.
 Slide the edge of the gear to the edge of the stepper motor shaft.

     .pcir.
 Tighten the stepper gear firmly.

+    !!! tip "Loctite"
+        A bit of blue loctite here can help to ensure the grub screw doesn't work its way loose over time.

 .gcard

 .stepi-1bfe7127 .red-ol .orange2-ol